microsoft/Dynamics-365-Industry-Accelerators/README.md

 Please checkout each of the Accelerator folders to download SDK Samples, documentation, sample code, sample apps and sample data.

+# contributing

+If you wish to contribute please clone the repo. then for each accelerator, please modify the files that are in the proper folder of the proper branch.
+So for Health create checkout Health locally.
+Then in the health folder, make all your changes.
+Each contains all files, but only the sub folders that match up with the accelerator branch will be merged.
+Merges to master will occur from these sub branches only.

 # Acclerators

 please check here for a link to each specific Accelerator blogs as they are released